RezCars is an ongoing portrait project documenting the unique spaces Native Americans have created for themselves in their cars.

-Alex & Lisa's1976 orange Pontiac Grand Prix and blue 1972 Dodge Dart.
-Both odometers have rolled over, so they have no idea how many miles they've put on them.
-Lisa says it's a good project for her son to fix them up. --Duckwater Indian Reservation, Nevada
+Alex & Lisa's1976 orange Pontiac Grand Prix and blue 1972 Dodge Dart. --Duckwater Indian Reservation, Nevada

 Matt & Crystal's 1996 Dodge Neon (130,000 miles) and 1988 Chevy Scottsdale (67,000 miles).
-After the Neon broke down in 103-degree heat and someone tried to take it off their property, Matt spray painted "Not for Sale" on the back to show they don't intend to let this ride go.
 The dent on the front bumper of their Scottsdale was from a run-in with a cow; the broken headlight, a telephone pole.
 Lately, Harry the cat has been making his bed in the engine when it's parked. --Duckwater Indian Reservation, Nevada

 Perlene and her 1989 Toyota Limited Edition 4x4.
 Its more than 200,000 miles have served her well over the years as she hauled various animals (including goats, pigs, dogs, chickens and rabbits) to and from her small farm. --Duckwater Indian Reservation, Nevada